 The Style tab is where you can customize the table by using the different options of style.
 It is divided into eight parts:

-- In the Summary section you can show the total of the column and customize it by typing the summary name and using font and style configurations.
-Refer to Figure below. - In the Rows section you can set the table rows to be adapted in automatic or select a fixed height.
-You can also show the total of rows.
-While the multiselectable option allows you to select multiple values and pass them to other cockpit widgets or other external documents.
-Refer to figure below.
+• In the Summary section you can show the total of the column and customize it by typing the summary name and using font and style configurations.
+Refer to Figure below.

-Fig. 5.124: Summary section of the Style tab.
+Fig. 5.136: Summary section of the Style tab.